This post is an extract from my new book – Build Your First Website with Python and Django.

 Want my new Django book for beginners for half price?

-I have a new book for beginners coming out very soon (by end of June if all goes to plan!).
+I have a new book for beginners coming out very soon.

 In this new book I answer the big questions I get from beginners:

 - What problems does Django help me solve?